Quickstart: Create your first C# function in Azure using Visual Studio

-In Configure your new project, enter a Project name for your project, and then select Create.
+In Configure your new project, enter a Project name for your project, and then select Next.
 The function app name must be valid as a C# namespace, so don't use underscores, hyphens, or any other nonalphanumeric characters.

-For the Additional information settings, use the values in the following table:
+For the remaining Additional information settings,

 Select Create to create the function project and HTTP trigger function.